 Workers' compensation insurance offers protection for your employees and to some extent your business, but it doesn’t provide coverage for all risks.
 Owners of personal care businesses should also consider:

-General liability insurance: This policy can cover expenses related to third-party bodily injury, property damage, and advertising injury.
+General liability insurance: This policy covers legal expenses related to third-party bodily injuries, property damage, and advertising injuries such as libel.

-Professional liability insurance: Also known as errors and omissions insurance, this policy can cover legal costs related to professional mistakes, such as an unsatisfactory haircut.
+Professional liability insurance: Also known as errors and omissions insurance (E&O), this policy covers legal costs related to professional mistakes, such as an unsatisfactory haircut.

 Are you ready to protect your personal care company with workers’ compensation insurance?
 Complete Insureon’s easy online application today to compare quotes from top U.S. carriers.
 Once you find the right policy, you can begin coverage in less than 24 hours.